cortexproject/cortex/docs/configuration/config-file-reference.md

     # CLI flag: -dynamodb.chunk.get.max.parallelism
     [chunkgetmaxparallelism: <int> | default = 32]

+  inline:
     s3:
       # S3 endpoint URL with escaped Key and Secret encoded.
 If only region is
       # specified as a host, proper endpoint will be deduced.
 Use
       # inmemory:///<bucket-name> to use a mock in-memory implementation.
       # CLI flag: -s3.url
       [url: <url> | default = ]

     # Comma separated list of bucket names to evenly distribute chunks over.
     # Overrides any buckets specified in s3.url flag
     # CLI flag: -s3.buckets
     [bucketnames: <string> | default = ""]

     # Set this to `true` to force the request to use path-style addressing.
     # CLI flag: -s3.force-path-style
     [s3forcepathstyle: <boolean> | default = false]

 azure:
   # Name of the blob container used to store chunks.
 Defaults to `cortex`.
 This